chankh/fargate-cdk-workshop/content/infrastructure/database.md

         ),
       vpc: vpc,
       databaseName: "petclinic",
+      deletionProtection: false, // Default is true, for this workshop we will turn it off
       multiAz: false // Default is true, for this workshop we will not use multiAZ });